-6 Setting Up NT Graphics Console Redirection Using pcANYWHERE32
+6 Setting Up Windows Graphics Console Redirection Using pcAnywhere

-For NetServer systems running Microsoft Windows NT 3.51 or 4.0, you can redirect the server's NT graphics console to a remote PC client to remotely perform operations as if you were sitting at the server.
-To do this, you must install pcANYWHERE32 software. pcANYWHERE32 components must be installed and configured at both the server and the remote client to use NT remote control.
+For NetServer systems running Microsoft Windows NT 4.0 or Windows 2000, you can redirect the server's graphics console to a remote PC client to remotely perform operations as if you were sitting at the server.
+To do this, you must install pcAnywhere software.
+If you are using the card's LAN connection, you only need to install pcAnywhere on the server.
+If you are using the card's serial connection via a modem, pcAnywhere components must be installed and configured at both the server and the remote client to use Windows remote control.
 The figure below show how it works:

 Figure 6-1.
-NT Console Redirection to a Remote Client
+Windows Console Redirection to a Remote Client

-Installing pcANYWHERE32 on the Server
+Installing pcAnywhere on the Server

-To enable console redirection (the ability to redirect what's graphically displayed on your server) either over the LAN or via modem, you must first install the pcANYWHERE32 host software, included with your system, on your HP NetServer.
+To enable console redirection (the ability to redirect what's graphically displayed on your server) either over the LAN or via modem, you must first install the pcAnywhere host software, included with your system, on your HP NetServer.

-NOTE Remember that the HP TopTools Remote Control card software license authorizes a single administrator for each copy of software (including Symantec's pcANYWHERE32).
+NOTE Remember that the HP TopTools Remote Control card software license authorizes a single administrator for each copy of software (including Symantec's pcAnywhere).